The Health Benefits Of Blood Oranges And Why You Should Eat More

 How to eat blood oranges

-Blood oranges are a type of orange that is named for its deep red color.
-The red color comes from anthocyanins, which are antioxidants that can help protect against heart disease and cancer.
-Blood oranges are also a good source of fiber, vitamin C, and folate.
+Blood oranges got their name because they are oranges with a deep red colour.
+This colour is actually due to anthocyanins, antioxidants that have been shown to help protect against heart disease and cancer.
+Moreover, blood oranges are a good source of fibre, vitamin C and folate.

 Recipes with blood oranges